CybercentreCanada/assemblyline4_docs/docs/installation/monitoring.md

 In the `values.yaml` file of your deployment, you can edit the following parameters to configure Assemblyline to send metrics and logs to a specific ELK stack.

-Choose the type of ELK stack deployment that correspond the best to your setup:
+Choose the type of ELK stack deployment that corresponds the best to your setup:

 === "Appliance Internal ELK stack"